Helping children and adults go wild in Liverpool

 After the incredible success of Forest School in Manchester, and thanks to the generous support of People's Postcode Lottery; in 2017, we brought our Forest School project to inner-city Liverpool.

 Forest School is a unique opportunity for children to develop teamwork skills, improve confidence and initiate their own learning outside of a classroom.
-Thanks to players of People's Postcode Lottery, we have been able to deliver free Forest School sessions to a number of educational facilities across Liverpool.
-Our Forest School leader also trained up to three members of staff from each facility as Level 3 Forest School Leaders, so staff can continue to deliver sessions even after we move on - embedding Forest School into each settings ethos.
+Thanks to players of People's Postcode Lottery, we were able to deliver free Forest School sessions to a number of educational facilities across Liverpool.
+We also trained up to three members of staff from each facility as Level 3 Forest School Leaders, so staff could continue to deliver sessions even after we moved on - embedding Forest School into each settings ethos.

 In our first year of delivering Forest School sessions and training in Liverpool, we worked with Everton Park Nature Garden and Springfield Park, with the help of partners such as Friends of Everton Park and Alder Hey Children’s Hospital.